 1. Eliminate expenses directly related to job employment

 The first items that you need to look at in your budget are all of the expenses directly related to your job employment.
 These are the things that are incurred monthly in order for you to be employed.
-Examples are:

 - travel expenses (eg. car or commuter fees)